seibelsh/sgamesolver/docs/source/defining_games.rst

         The information should then be arranged as follows.

-        **Payoffs** are passed as a list of numpy arrays, the first corresponding to state0, the second to state 1 etc.:
+        **Payoffs** are passed as a list of numpy arrays, the first corresponding to state0, the second to state1 etc.:

         .. code-block:: python